aogz/langlab/README.md

 -   **Translator API**: Delivers a fast, private, and seamless translation experience for selected text
 - **Language Detection API**: Built-in language detection to activate extension only when needed.
 -   **Prompt API**: Powers our Contextual Q&A and Grammar Guru features.
+-   **Proofreader API**: Verify your answers.
   - Multimodal support for **image and audio input**, you can provide an image to generate questions or speak your answers directly to the extension.

 Using on-device models means:
 -   **🚀 Blazing Speeds**: Translations are almost instantaneous.